A

 Basic bank account

-These are straightforward bank accounts, which are designed for people who may have difficulty opening other types of bank accounts.
-More information can be found here.
+These are straightforward bank accounts, and are designed for people who may have difficulty opening other types of bank accounts.
+More information can be on the Consumers pages.

 Beneficiary